BrandonHargitay/cse15l-lab-reports/lap-report1.md

 		[user@sahara ~/lecture1]$ pwd
 		/home/lecture1
 		```
-	 	when running the 'cat' command with no arguments the command hangs and does not output anything.
-I had to use 'ctrl + c' to exit the command.
-The output is an error, the 'cat' command needs an argument since no argument was given, and there was nothing to cat out.
+	 	when running the `cat` command with no arguments the command hangs and does not output anything.
+I had to use `ctrl + c` to exit the command.
+The output is an error, the `cat` command needs an argument since no argument was given, and there was nothing to cat out.